Phaedra Parks

-Phaedra Creonta Parks (born October 26, 1973) is an American attorney, legal analyst, television personality, author, activist, and businesswoman.
+Phaedra Creonta Parks (born October 26, 1971) is an American attorney, legal analyst, television personality, author, activist, and businesswoman.

-She is best known for appearing on Bravo's The Real Housewives of Atlanta from 2010 until 2017, rejoining the cast in 2024.
-Prior to this, she was an established attorney, fronting her own legal firm, The Parks Group.
-In 2022, she starred on the second season of The Real Housewives Ultimate Girls Trip on Peacock, and in 2023, joined the cast for the tenth season of Married to Medicine.
-In 2024, she appeared as a contestant on the second season of The Traitors, where she gained notoriety for her standout performance as a traitor on the season.
+Parks is best known for appearances on reality television, including, Bravo's The Real Housewives of Atlanta (2010–2017; 2024–present), Peacock's The Real Housewives Ultimate Girls Trip (2022; 2026), Married to Medicine (2023–2024), and The Traitors (2024).

 Early life

-Parks was born in Athens, Georgia, where RHOA co-star NeNe Leakes also lived, and attended the same high school as Leakes.
+Parks was born in Athens, Georgia.
 She is one of four children to pastor parents Regina Bell and Henry Parks.
-Before undertaking a Juris Doctor at the University of Georgia School of Law, she attended the London School of Economics (LSE) and Wesleyan College and graduated with a Bachelor of Arts degree with honours.
+Parks would attend Wesleyan College, where she earned a Bachelor of Arts degree with honors, before continuing her studies in 1995, at the University of Georgia School of Law, where she would undertake her Juris Doctor, graduating in 1997.

 Career

-Parks first appeared on The Real Housewives of Atlanta in 2010.
-She was already an established attorney, with her own legal practice, The Parks Group.
-Throughout her career, she had represented multiple public figures such as Bobby Brown.
-In 2006, she was awarded 'Attorney of the Year' and has served on Georgia's Law School Alumni Council, the Grammy Recording Board, UGA Law School Board, and G-Capp.
-She has served as a legal analyst on shows like Fox News and NBC regarding the Michael Jackson trial.
+In 2000, Parks founded her Atlanta-based law firm, The Parks Group, which specializes in intellectual property and entertainment law.
+Parks first gained recognition for her legal representation of R&B singer Bobby Brown during his strand of legal cases in the 2000s.
+She's also represented producer Jazze Pha, songwriter Jermaine Dupri, and rapper Too Short.
+Parks has served on Georgia's Law School Alumni Council, the Grammy Recording Board, UGA Law School Board, and G-Capp.
+She has served as a legal analyst on shows like Fox News, CNN, NBC regarding the Michael Jackson trial.
 Parks has also acted as a television producer for BET's The Tiny and Toya Show.
+In December 2016, Parks was named Atlanta's most popular lawyer by the Fulton County District Attorney Paul Howard.

+Parks gained wider recognition upon her casting in Bravo's reality series, The Real Housewives of Atlanta, in 2010.
 Her appearance on The Real Housewives of Atlanta helped her become nominated as one of Atlanta's top 100 Black women of influence, as her season 3 debut kick-started high publicity and positive attention for Parks.
+In 2013, Parks released her first book, Secrets of the Southern Belle: How to Be Nice, Work Hard, Look Pretty, Have Fun and Never Have an Off Moment.

-Her seven season stint on the show saw Parks involved in multiple main storylines including the dissolution of her marriage to Apollo Nida and pregnancies resulting in sons Ayden and Dylan.
-In 2017, Parks was ultimately fired ahead of the show's tenth season following a damaging rumour she circulated about fellow RHOA cast member Kandi Burruss and her husband, Todd Tucker concerning Porsha Williams and Shamea Morton.
+In 2017, Parks was ultimately fired ahead of the show's tenth season following a rumor she circulated about fellow cast member Kandi Burruss and her husband Todd Tucker's intentions to drug and rape cast member Porsha Williams.
 Following her departure from RHOA, Bravo tentatively announced a new unscripted series focused on Parks alone titled, Rich People's Problems.
 The show was never released.